mkgold/kinfrastructures2/kinfrastructures2-syllabus_edited.md

 ## November 13 (Monday) &ndash; Algorithmic Infrastructures

 * Amoore, Louise. *Cloud Ethics: Algorithms and the Attributes of Ourselves and Others* (selections), 2020.
 PDF file.

-* Hui Kyong Chun, Wendy. *Discriminating Data: Correlation, Neighborhoods, and the New Politics of Recognition* (selections), 2024.

 * Bratton, Benjamin H. *The Stack: On Software and Sovereignty* (selections), 2016.
 PDF file.